top of page

 -

-What is light therapy?Our biological clocks are the most sensitive to light whether it be sunlight or artificial light.
-Lights from electronic device screens can shift our biological clocks can shift our clocks to fall asleep later and conversely bright light in the morning can shift our clocks backwards helping us fall asleep sooner.
+What is light therapy?Our biological clocks are very sensitive to light --whether sunlight or from artificial sources.
+Lights from electronic device screens can shift our biological clocks so that we fall asleep later and conversely bright light in the morning can shift our clocks backwards helping us wake up sooner.
 One form of treatment includes use of a light-box.

 -